LDAR-Sim/LDAR_Sim/LDAR_Sim/sample_simulations/LDAR-Sim_inputs_old.md

 **Notes on acquisition:** See subsections.

 **Notes of caution:** Although facility-specific inputs provide flexibility, in most cases the appropriate data will not be available, and the same survey time or survey frequency may be used for all facilities.
-Similarly, in most cases the orange text in Table 2 will not be required, and should only be used if the available input distributions are comprehensive.
+Similarly, in most cases the orange text in Table 2 will not be required, and should only be used if the available input distributions are comprehensive (see count\_file section for futher context).
 In general, LDAR-Sim does not hard-code methods, facility types, production types, and so on.
 These are provided by the user as categorical variables and can be anything.
 However, categorical variables must be consistent among different input files or errors will occur.

 ### facility\_ID